• Skip to primary navigation

 Stir frequently.

-• Pour in the chopped tomatoes, vegetable stock and drop in the creamed coconut.
+• Next, pour in the chopped tomatoes, vegetable stock, and pop in the creamed coconut.
 The creamed coconut will dissolve as the soup cooks.

-• Bring to the boil, lower the heat to low-medium, and simmer for 25-35 minutes until the potatoes are soft and the soup thick.
+• Bring to the boil, lower the heat to low-medium, and simmer for 25-35 minutes until the potatoes are soft and the soup is thick.
+If the potatoes are taking their time to soften pop a lid over the pan, to concentrate the heat, and cook for a few more minutes.

 • Stir through the garam masala and squeeze a little fresh lemon juice over the finished soup if liked.

-• Serve with fresh coriander/cilantro and a few toasted or plain cashew nuts.
+• Serve with fresh coriander and a sprinkle of toasted or plain cashew nuts.

 Optional, toast the cashew nuts: